-Promotion and Expansion of the Shipbuilding and Ship Repair Industry for the progressive development of the shipbuilding and ship repair sector.
+Promotion and Expansion of the Shipbuilding and Ship Repair Industry

+The Philippines has one of the top positions in the global shipbuilding and ship repair industry.
+Nonetheless, the country is keen to expand its stake in the industry by pushing for the progressive development of the shipbuilding and ship repair sector.
 Not only does the MIDP plans on upgrading the skills of its current work force, it also seeks to revitalize ancillary industries and explore the creation of an industrial ecopark dedicated solely or shipbuilding and ship repair.
 This is expected to create not only livelihood for more maritime professionals, but to attract business and investment into the country.